selwynsimsek/magicl/README.md

  Detailed instructions on how to install `libffi` and BLAS/LAPACK can be found [here](doc/requirements.md).

- Currently this library is SBCL- and CCL-only.
+ Currently this library is supported only on SBCL, CCL and Clasp.
 The non-portable code is in `with-array-pointers.lisp` and `magicl.lisp`.

 ## Installation